gasiordev/gasiordev.github.io/_posts/2020-01-05-key-press-event-in-go.md

 To handle key press event in Go CLI application we have to change STTY flags.

-By default we have to send new line to get our input send to the terminal.
+By default we have to press enter to get our input send to the terminal.
 We can change that by running `stty cbreak min 1`.
 Also, we might want to not have our input echoed back.
 Running `ssty -echo` mutes the thing.